Kiaazad/PrincessTrainer-Jasmine/doc/defining spells.md

-Defining a new spell is easy, it only needs a name and description.
+Defining a new spell only needs a name and description.
 Everything else is optional.

 ```python
 default stink_eye = spell(